karottenreibe/karottenreibe.github.com/_posts/2009-10-19-ruby-c-extension-2.markdown

 title: Ruby C Extensions -- Part 2
 ---

-This is part 2 of my little tale of my adventures in Ruby C extension land.
+This is part 2 of the tale of my adventures in Ruby C extension land.

 If you haven't read part 1,